Content from Introduction

 GPU-accelerated.
 However, the execution on the GPU is

-asynchronous: the Python interpreter takes back control of the
+asynchronous: the Python interpreter immediately takes back

 task.
 Therefore, the timing of timeit